Is My Kid’s Temperament Normal?

 Getty

 A lot of what people call the personality of your child comes down to their temperament.
 Psychologists define temperament as the inborn way that people respond to the world around them.
-The main components of a person’s temperament are something they’re born with, so a person’s temperament doesn’t change all that much throughout their life.
+For example, how does your child react to new situations?
+The main components of a person’s temperament are something they’re born with, so a person’s temperament typically doesn’t change all that much throughout their life.
 However, the intensity of the temperament traits, explained below, can be affected by parenting styles and the family environment.

-When looking at infant temperament or the temperament of youngchildren, there are three main factors that experts consider: 1) Reactivity, 2) Self-management, and 3) Sociability.
+When looking at infant temperament or a child’s temperament, there are three main factors that experts consider: 1) Reactivity, 2) Self-management, and 3) Sociability.

 These three factors each exist on a spectrum, so your child might be described as having “high reactivity” or “low self-management.”
-Understanding where your child falls on each of these three spectrums is key to understanding your child’s temperament.
+Understanding where your child falls on each of these three spectrums can be key to understanding your child’s temperament.

 Let’s look at these temperament traits one by one and define them.

 • Reactivity describes how strongly a child feels or reacts to events around them.
-A child with high reactivity tends to feel strong and be very active.
-They’re quick to react, whether the situation is good or bad.
+A child with high reactivity may tend to feel strong and have a high activity level.
+Children with a high activity level may be easily distracted and reactive.
 Children on the lower end of the reactivity spectrum might be described as “reserved,” and are usually less assertive and sometimes less active when it comes to physical activities.

 Caption